 Webinar presented by Joan Herbers, PhD.
 Dr. Herbers served as AWIS President in 2010-2012 and is Co-PI for the STEM to Market program.
 Dr. Herbers is Professor of Evolution, Ecology & Organismal Biology and of Women’s, Gender, & Sexuality Studies at the Ohio State University.
 A former department chair and dean, Dr. Herbers studied academic STEM women’s participation in entrepreneurship and commercialization.
 With colleagues, she developed Project REACH, a curriculum that to encourages STEM women faculty to expand the reach of their research by engaging in commercialization activities.

-Salary Negotiation Skills in February
+Salary Negotiation Skills

 Webinar presented by Sarah Cardozo Duncan, a career strategist with an established global client base.
 In 2003, Sarah was recognized by Boston Magazine as one of the 100 most powerful women in Boston.
 Her commitment and dedication to helping scientists, particularly postdocs, transform their career paths earned her the 2014 Mass AWIS Mentor of Excellence Award.
 She most recently served on the board of directors of the Science Club for Girls (SCFG) and presently the New England Women in Science Executives Club (NEWISE); she was the 2014 SCFG Catalyst Awards co-chair and is currently serving as membership co-chair for NEWISE.

-Lateral Transitions in STEM Fields in March
+Lateral Transitions in STEM Fields

 Move Laterally in Your Current Employer or to a New Employer With a New Title